rahsunk/taskmate/context/design/concepts/ScheduleGenerator/implementation.md/steps/file.da8b4f41.md

    * @param {string} params.name - The new name for the event.
    * @param {Date} params.startTime - The new start date and time.
    * @param {Date} params.endTime - The new end date and time.
-   * @param {RepeatConfig} params.repeat - The new repetition configuration.
+   * @param {RepeatScheduleConfig} params.repeatSchedule - The new repetition configuration.
    * @returns {Promise<Empty | {error: string}>} - An empty object on successful modification or an error message.
    */
   async editEvent({